Devrajsingh-ux/Aren/README.md

 ## Acknowledgments

-- PyQt team for the GUI framework
+- PyQt6 team for the GUI framework
 - Python community for various libraries and tools

 ## Support